 This may not be too much of a problem with the nylon head, but any metal blade that relies on staying sharp to cut efficiently, than this is a big problem.

 So there you have it, all the good and not so good points for this brush cutter.
 If you are interested in purchasing one of these machines, start with what you have learnt here, then ask the supplier any further questions that you need to make an informed buying decision.
-If you cannot get the answers you want from your local Echo Dealer, you can always email Andrew Jacobson at Allpower Australia firstname.lastname@example.org it that fails, you can email Kanako Morishita at Yamabiko Corporation email@example.com I am sure one of them would love to answer any questions you might have, NOT.
+If you cannot get the answers you want from your local Echo Dealer, you can always email Andrew Jacobson at Allpower Australia .
+As of July 2018 Allpower have gone bust and Briggs and Stratton are now the importers for Echo and Shindaiwa brush cutters.
+Hopefully Andrew did not move across to Briggs and Stratton.
+Or you can email Kanako Morishita at Yamabiko Corporation email@example.com I am sure they would love to answer any questions you might have, NOT.

 GOOD LUCK AND HAPPY BRUSH CUTTING